wdpypere/documentation/docs/components/network::core-schema.md

     - `/software/network/structure_network/default_gateway`
         - Optional
         - Type: type_ip
+    - `/software/network/structure_network/guess_default_gateway`
+        - Description: When default_gateway is not set, the component will try to guess the default gateway using the first configured gateway set on an interface.
+      The default is true for backward compatible behaviour.
+        - Optional
+        - Type: boolean
     - `/software/network/structure_network/gatewaydev`
         - Optional
         - Type: valid_interface
     - `/software/network/structure_network/interfaces`
+        - Description: Per interface network settings.
+      These values are used to generate the /etc/sysconfig/network-scripts/ifcfg-<interface> files when using ncm-network.
         - Optional
         - Type: structure_interface
     - `/software/network/structure_network/nameserver`